"Spell By Color"

 answer keys for each of those lessons.

-See separate page for details on Spell By Color Years Two and Three
+See separate page for details on Spell By Color Year Two Year Three

 Prerequisite: These lessons assume the child has an understanding of the basic phonetics - the sounds that each individual letter can